 Start with a full physical count to clean up inventory data.
 Separate obsolete items, especially those unsold for over 12 months, and liquidate, donate, or write them off.
 Importing inaccurate data into a new system will weaken it from day one, so this step sets the baseline for future accuracy and performance.

-Step 2: Defining the Taxonomy and SKU Architecture
+2. Defining the taxonomy and SKU architecture

 The taxonomy should be hierarchical: